(Transcript of the podcast)

 That’s where the concept of minimalism comes into play.
 We’ve amply discussed that topic quite a bit in a podcast with this topic before, you can go back to that.
 There are many aspects around this topic, simple living which conflates with minimalism in the world of computing and minimalism in the world of art and digital minimalism.
 Simple living would be simplifying one’s own lifestyle.
 Minimalism in computing refers to hardware and software design that goes to the core of the value of what you’re using.
 Minimalism in art is about using as less material as possible, as less visual bloat as possible while still conveying the message.
 There’s an article I’ve recently linked in the newsletter by Cal Newport on digital minimalism and I think the things he mentions in the article encompass the message I want to convey here.
 He splits the value you can give something in the digital world into three categories.
-Those categories are very subjective, you can associate them to whatever you personal think is appropriate for yourself.
+Those categories are very subjective, you can associate them to whatever you personally think is appropriate for yourself.
 Those categories are: the core value, the minor value, and the invented value.
 The core value is for any technology that majorly impact your life, something you can’t live without.
 A minor value is something that provides some moderate benefits while being a positive part of your life.
 And an invented value is, like the obvious name, is something that gives an invented value, it solves a problem that the technology itself brings to light/into your life.
 Those values themselves, again, are very subjective you can associate the tech you want with what value you want, but all in all it’s important to talk about minimalism when discussing the topic of less ties.
-To have less ties you have to minimize.
-When you have less things you are able to foc us more to keep track of your things more and realize truly what you need.
+To have fewer ties you have to minimize.
+When you have fewer things you are able to foc us more to keep track of your things more and realize truly what you need.

 So maybe you really know what you want from the get go.
 Maybe you

 have that small space in your mind to keep track of whatever you have installed on your system at the moment.
-However most probably you don’t, you don’t keep track of everything and that’s where some softwares come to the rescue.
-For example you could use one to help you manage dot files, like gnu stow which works by having a repository (farm) holding your dot files and it managing them, keeping them in order, in sync, etc..
-Or you could have a software to give you a list of whatever you have installed, somewhat like a tutorial.
+However, most probably you don’t, you don’t keep track of everything and that’s where some softwares come to the rescue.
+For example, you could use one to help you manage dot files, like gnu stow which works by having a repository (farm) holding your dot files and managing them, keeping them in order, in sync, etc. Or you could have a software to give you a list of whatever you have installed, somewhat like a tutorial.
 For example ricerous that we built at nixers.
 You could also use softwares to sync machines together like rsync and others.
 Or you could probably keep a simple text file with a list of softwares you have installed, or even hook it with your package manager so that it’s in sync with the current packages, whenever you install a package it will append it to this list.
 What I want to say is that there are a bunch of ways that can help you leverage the burden on your mind to keep track of what is on your machine and how coherent it is without necessarily it being a hassle.

-But I think this management part comes after the minimalism step, after cleaning up, when you already know what you want install and knowing how your system works.
+But I think this management part comes after the minimalism step, after cleaning up, when you already know what you want to install and knowing how your system works.
 Maybe you have to mess up your machine at least once, to learn, and then go through this process.